TKomericki/Rhetos-wiki/Debugging.md

 ## Tips and Tricks

 1. You can use LINQPad, instead of the browser, to execute the feature that you need to debug.
-   Just attach Visual Studio to LINQPad process instead of w3wp.exe.
+   Just attach Visual Studio to the LINQPad process.
    * This is especially helpful if you need multiple steps to prepare the test data, or if you want to try different code snippets to test the issue.
      See [Using the Domain Object Model](Using-the-Domain-Object-Model)